aceerez/Dokcer-App/README.md

-make sure that evrything is insatll corectly.
+make sure that everything is insatll corectly.

 #                                                                   Using the Dokcer App
 # Running the app:
+#Terminal:
-Terminal - in the Main follder run the app using "python3 dockerApp.py"
+In the Main follder run the app using "python3 dockerApp.py"

+# Files manager:
-Files manager - first make sure that you can run files (you can use this tutrial https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly) and just run the dockerApp.py
+First make sure that you can run files (you can use this tutrial https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly) and just run the dockerApp.py

 # Using the app